psidex/CustomBangSearch/README.md

 npm run build-firefox OR build-firefox-release OR build-chrome OR build-chrome-release
 ```

-This produces a `build` directory containing the compiled JavaScript, and a zip file in the root of the project that can be uploaded to the browser web extension stores.
+This produces a `build` directory containing the compiled JavaScript, and if building the release version, 2 zip files in the root of the project that can be uploaded to the browser web extension stores.

 Non "release" builds (i.e. dev builds) are not minified, can contain debugging calls such as `console.log`, and also contain some development tools loaded into the popup &| options windows.